 Dust can irritate sensitive lung tissue and cause health problems, especially in vulnerable populations including infants, children, teens, the elderly and pregnant women; people with asthma, bronchitis, emphysema, or other respiratory conditions; and people with heart disease.
 Healthy adults working or exercising outdoors may also be affected by these high concentrations of dust.

 When dust is causing poor air quality, the best precaution to take is simply to avoid going outside during severe dust storms.
 If you must go out, spend as little time outside as possible, and avoid hard exercise.
 Wearing a covering over your nose and mouth can provide some protection from large particles.
+The Dust Storms and Health pamphlet describes precautions to take and other dust storm information.

 Historically, the State has seen the issue of dust as a local issue that should be regulated on the local level.
 If you have a complaint about windblown dust caused by human activity, contact your local and/or county government, which may have ordinances in place that address windblown dust.
 Contact the Environment Department at 1-800-224-7009 so we can document your complaint.

-Exceptional Events Demonstrations
+Particulate Matter Exceptional Events Demonstrations

-Exceptional event demonstrations are available.
 NMED documents that certain exceedances of particulate matter air quality standards were caused by dust storms generated by high winds, rather than man-made sources.
 Without these demonstrations, certain areas of the state would be in violation of the federal standards and subject to stricter air quality rules and requirements designed to meet and maintain the standard in the future.
 The level of the federal air standards for particulate matter are protective of public health.
+Exceptional event demonstrations are available.

 Ozone (O3) is a gas composed of three atoms of oxygen that occurs in the Earth’s upper atmosphere and at ground level.
 Ground level ozone is a harmful air pollutant.
 Ozone also contributes to the formation of haze, which detracts from the beautiful views we cherish here in New Mexico.